-Gerald Early is an essayist and writer, who received his PhD in English literature from Cornell University.
+Gerald Early received his PhD in English literature from Cornell University.
 He is best known for his works critiquing American culture.
-He begins the interview by reading a passage from his nonfiction book, Daughters.
-He then discusses the creation of Daughters and the themes of class and race that were prevalent in the book.
-He then talks about being the editor of Lure and Loathing, and about his essay “The Almost Last Essay on Race in America”, which touches on the O.J.
+He begins the interview by reading a passage from his nonfiction book Daughters.
+He discusses the creation of Daughters and the themes of class and race that were prevalent in the book.
+He talks about being the editor of Lure and Loathing, and about his essay “The Almost Last Essay on Race in America,” which touches on the O.J.
 Simpson trial.
-Early then discusses jazz as an influence on his writing, his work as a nonfiction writer, and his creative process while writing.
-He concludes the interview by talking about his poetry work.
+Early discusses jazz as an influence on his writing, his work as a nonfiction writer, and his creative process while writing.
+He concludes the interview by talking about his poetry.

 Date of Forum